 Rhinoplasty, aka nose surgery, can transform the nose, enhancing one's confidence and quality of life.
 At your consultation, Dr. Lisa Hwang will perform a complete functional and aesthetic examination of your nose.
-Other facial features can distort the appearance of the nose i.e. a retruded chin, dental malocclusion, facial proportions, etc. In these cases, the nose may seem disproportionately large relative to other deficient features nearby.
+Other facial features can distort the appearance of the nose i.e. a retruded chin, dental malocclusion, facial proportions, etc, causing the nose to seem disproportionately large relative to other deficient features nearby.
 Specialized in aesthetic plastic surgery, Dr. Hwang understands that meticulous facial analysis is critical in determining the best surgical plan for you--she will explain the nuances to guide you through your surgical options.

 Crookedness of the nose can be caused by many underlying problems.
 Patients often have history of trauma, with residual bony deformity or septal cartilage deviation, which may be associated with breathing problems.
 Misshapen noses may impact one's self-confidence.
 Rhinoplasty can straighten the nose to achieve a more refined appearance.

 Noses come in all shapes and sizes.
 Common complaints include large nasal humps, "bird's beak," bulbous/broad noses, and flat nasal bridges.
 Rhinoplasty can dramatically reshape the nose--nasal humps can be reduced, noses can be shortened, nasal tips can be refined and upturned, and noses can be augmented.
 Precision surgery leads to harmonious and natural results.